D&B in Focus: KLUELESS

 5 min read

 When it comes to D&B pies, KLUELESS has her fingers in just about all of them.
-The Newcastle-born, London-based DJ, producer, UKF channel and playlist curator and A&R specialist talks through her journey into D&B, how it’s impacted her life and why she’s happy to spend every waking hour immersed in it.
+The Kazakhstan-born, London-based DJ, producer, UKF channel and playlist curator and A&R specialist talks through her journey into D&B, how it’s impacted her life and why she’s happy to spend every waking hour immersed in it.

 Discovering D&B